shz/virgil/readme.md

 ## Contributing

 Check out [developing.md](language/developing.md) for information.

-#### TODO

-In no particular order, some things on the horizon:

- * Use Ragel -> C -> emscripten for lexing
- * Consistent representation of source locations
- * Formal operator precedence
- * Multiple error messages at once
- * Nice documentation
- * Emacs syntax highlighting
+If you're interested in hacking on the language, adding compiler features, or whatever, don't hesitate to ask lpstein@yahoo-inc.com for help.
+I'm more than happy to help ease people into the codebase!